-Start to Talk to Your Own Insurance Company
+Start To Talk To Your Own Insurance Company

 Once you have your narrative and a reasonable amount of documentation in order, it’s time to give your insurance company a call to inform them of your claim.
 Before you get started; however, keep one thing in mind: insurance companies are not your friend.
 You may think that they’re in business to help you; but the cold, hard truth is that they are a business that, like any business, is in business to make money.
 The less they pay to their clients, the more they profit.
 This does not make them criminal or shady, but it means that you should conduct yourself carefully when making a claim and not trust them to behave totally ethically without your watchful eye.
 Luckily, you are not at the mercy of your insurance company.
 If you act prudently and know your rights, you should be treated fairly.
-In addition to the information here, we’ve also written a guide on how to file an insurance claim for added benefit.
+In addition to the information here, our Utah wrongful death attorney has also written a guide on how to file an insurance claim for added benefit.
 As with everything on our website, this information is provided as a resource, and you should consult your own legal counsel because each case is different.
 Tips to help you get the best possible settlement are listed below:

 7 Things to Do When Dealing with Your Insurance Company